Coloring ideas for Peacock

 Peacocks are famous for their bright blue and green feathers, but yours can shine with any colors you love!
 Try shimmering blues and emerald greens for the body and long tail, with hints of gold, purple, or even rainbow patterns in the feathers.
 Don’t forget the eye-like spots on the tail, they can be pink, turquoise, yellow, or anything magical.
 For the background, draw jungle plants, flowers, or even a stage where your peacock is performing a feather dance.

-On the back of the page, why not try writing some fun facts about the peacock, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the peacock, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Peacock?